Many people with cancer have pain during or after treatment. However, your health care team can help you manage nearly all cancer-related pain.

 Acetaminophen (such as Tylenol)

 Medications commonly used for other conditions.
 Some medications used for other health conditions may help relieve pain, particularly nerve pain.
 These include:

 Medications to prevent seizures, such as gabapentin (Gralise, Neurontin) and pregabalin (Lyrica)

 Opioids, also called narcotics.
 They are often taken along with non-opioid medications.
+If you are taking an opioid, you may continue taking other non-opioid pain medications, such as NSAIDs, if they are helpful.
+However, always talk with your doctor about potential drug interactions or contraindications before starting any new medication.
 Opioids include the following, each of which has multiple brand names:

 Medication is not the only option for controlling pain.
+Interventional procedures, such as nerve blocks, can provide additional relief in selected situations.
 Some patients also find physical therapy or talking to a counselor helpful in reducing pain.
 Other methods are also available, including integrative and complementary therapies.
 These include different techniques and methods to help ease the discomfort of many physical and emotional symptoms.
 These methods include meditation, acupuncture, and yoga.
 The most complete and potentially successful approach to pain control often combines several methods.